fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 ------

-## Some Important Portable, Cross-Platform, Mac and Linux Packages
+## Some Examples of Portable, Cross-Platform Packages

-Some F# packages are more cross-platform friendly than others.
+Some F# and CLI packages are more cross-platform friendly than others.
 Many will work with no alteration.
 Here are some of interest:

-* FSharp.Core Library
+* FSharp.Core Library, the core F# library

 * [FSharp.Data](http://fsharp.github.io/FSharp.Data/)